pszufe/OpenStreetMapX.jl/README.md

 ## TODOs

-1. Buffering - if the pair DA_home and DA_work has already been secelected.
+1. Buffering - if the pair DA_home and DA_work has already been selected.
-2. Add waypoints for additional activities - before and after work and optimize tha path.
+2. Waypoints selection based on route optimization
+3. Additional activity probabilities put into Dict and tunned
+4. Agent profile aggregator
+5. Function select_starting_location in python
-3. Calculate stats for each given intersection - agentProfileAgregator
+6. Calculate stats for each given intersection - agentProfileAgregator
    a) DA distribution   (simplified)
    b) demographic distribution (if demographic profile determines moving patterns)
+   c) crosstabs

 ##